Avaiga/taipy-getting-started/steps/explain_md/step_4_pipeline_execution.md

-What you have done so far is describing your graph, this graph represents your process.
+So far, you have described your graph; this graph represents your process.

 # Pipeline configuration

-To configure your first pipeline you just need to list all the tasks you want to be done by the pipeline.
-Here this pipeline executes the cleaning (*clean_data_task*) and the predicting (*predict_baseline*).
-Note that the **task_configs** is a list so you don't have to worry about the order of the tasks.
-Taipy does that for you and optimize its execution.
+To configure your first pipeline, you need to list all the tasks you want to be done by the pipeline.
+This pipeline executes the cleaning (*clean_data_task*) and the predicting (*predict_baseline*).
+Note that the **task_configs** is a list, so you don't have to worry about the order of the tasks.
+Taipy does that for you and optimizes its execution.

 ```python
 # Creation of the first scenario configuration